mauroservienti/milestone.github.io/_posts/2019-07-04-exploring-nservicebus-integration-testing-options.md

 header_image: /img/posts/exploring-nservicebus-integration-testing-options/header.jpg
 title: "Exploring NServiceBus Integration Testing options"
 author: Mauro Servienti
 synopsis: "Sometimes there is the need to test the full business scenario.
-Like when rehearsing for a show you feel the need to test the entire choreography.
-When using messaging it's not easy and NServiceBus unit testing capabilities don't help much.
-Follow me in a journey that explores integration testing options with NServiceBus."
+Like when rehearsing for a show the entire choreography is tested.
+When using messaging, business scenarios testing is not easy and NServiceBus unit testing capabilities don't help much."
 tags:
 - NServiceBus
 - Testing